 Old Great North Road, Wisemans Ferry

 The Old Great North Road was built by convicts, mostly those doing time for secondary crimes, who managed to build some pretty impressive stonework that leads north through rugged upper Hawkesbury bushland towards Hunter Valley.
-The 43km road travels via the ascent at Devines Hill, by Hangman’s Rock (where overseers would watch the men at work) and past Dharug and Yengo national parks, so takes in some stunning views across the Hawkesbury River and other valleys.
+The 43km road travels via the ascent at Devines Hill, by Hangman’s Rock (where overseers would watch the men at work) and runs through Dharug National Park , so takes in some stunning views across the Hawkesbury River and other valleys.
 Look out for graffiti carved by some of the more gutsy chain-gangers plus plaques of historical information.
-If theatre’s your thing, Convict Footprints is a play acted around you and on the road itself.
-It shows several weekends in May and October each year.
 You can also download the Convict Road app and learn about the hardships of convicts who constructed the road.

-It can take up to three days to complete the full hike from Wisemans Ferry to Mogo Creek campground and it also makes for a cracking mountain bike ride (bar the dismount-or-die ascent of Finchs Line).
+It can take up to three days to complete the full hike from Wisemans Ferry to Mogo Creek campground and it also makes for a cracking mountain bike ride.
+Mountain bikers are politely asked (by signs) to walk their bikes down this part of Finchs as it is a walking track and ensures the safety for all on the track.
 For a shorter version, follow the original ascent of the road from Wisemans to Finchs and combine with a walk up Devines Hill for a 9km loop.